blindnet-io/blindsend-web-client/README.md

 This project is a web client for [blindsend](https://github.com/blindnet-io/blindsend), an open source tool for private, end-to-end encrypted file exchange between two parties.

 Blindsend web client provides a web UI that uses blindsend [server (API)](https://github.com/blindnet-io/blindsend-be) for private file exchange.
 It also performs local encryption and decryption of the exchanged files, so that all files exchanged via blindsend are always encrypted and decrypted only on Sender's/Receiver's local machines.
+Web UI has been tested on Chrome, Chromium, and Firefox (all desktop).

 Blindsend web UI is intended to be used together with [blindsend server](https://github.com/blindnet-io/blindsend-be).
 A demo is avalable [here](https://blindsend.xyz).